rampypi/mail-organiser/README.md

 # Email Processing Project

-This project consists of a standalone Python script that authenticates to Google’s Gmail API using OAuth, fetches a list of emails from your Inbox, stores them in a relational database, and processes them based on rules defined in a JSON file.
+This project consists of a standalone Python script that authenticates to Google’s Gmail API using OAuth, fetches a list of emails from your Inbox, stores them in a SQLite database, and processes them based on rules defined in a JSON file.
 The processing is done through a REST API.

 ## Features

 1. **Authenticate with Google’s Gmail API**: Uses OAuth for authentication.
 2. **Fetch Emails**: Retrieves a list of emails from Gmail's Inbox.
-3. **Store Emails**: Stores email data in a relational database (Postgres/MySQL/SQLite3).
+3. **Store Emails**: Stores email data in an SQLite database.
 4. **Process Emails**: Processes emails based on rules stored in a JSON file.
 5. **Rules-Based Processing**: Defines rules with conditions and actions.